fl0-at/simple-media-overlay/README.md

 ## About this project

-I wanted to build a simple media overlay app, so I vibe-coded one.
+I wanted to build a simple media overlay app that stays on top, so I vibe-coded one.
 This app uses [tauri](https://v2.tauri.app/) in the backend (using [win-gsmtc](https://docs.rs/win-gsmtc/latest/gsmtc/) to get media info from Windows) and [NextJS](https://nextjs.org/) as the frontend, and honestly, it turned out better than I thought:

 ![Simple Media Overlay](./assets/SimpleMediaOverlay.png)